aress31/wirespy/README.md

 ## Features
 * Amplificate the wireless adapter/dongle power
 * MAC address spoofing
-* Rogue access-point aka honeypot
+* Set-up rogue access-point aka honeypot
-* Evil-twin attack:
+* Further evil-twin attack:
 	1. Clone an access-point
 	2. De-authenticate its users to force them to transparently auto-connect
 	  to the evil-twin (spoofed) access-point